nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Therefore, we choose `boost::asio` as the library to implement asynchronous sources and their orchestration on a thread pool.

 ## Interfaces
-The highest-level component that we need to redesign is the `SourceHandle`, which is created by the `SourceProvider`.
+The highest-level component that affects this redesign is the `SourceHandle`, which is created by the `SourceProvider` to wrap a single physical source.
 General functionality of plugin registration, source descriptor validation, and construction of the source implementation does not need to change (G4).
-Currently, `SourceHandle` wraps a `SourceThread`, an object that drives a single source on an internal thread.
+Currently, `SourceHandle` owns a `SourceThread`, an object that runs a single source on an internal thread.
 The `QueryEngine` creates an `InstantiatedQueryPlan` that contains the `SourceHandle`s for that query and starts them, delegating the call to the `SourceThread`.
 We remove the `SourceThread` and replace it with an abstract base class called `SourceRunner` that is owned by a `SourceHandle`.
 A `SourceRunner`'s primary responsibility (like the `SourceThread`'s) is to drive the source on (a set of) internal threads.
-However, we want two distinct ways to do so:
+However, we want two distinct ways of doing so:

 1. The fallback of running an internal thread for each synchronous/blocking source.
 2. The preferred approach of dispatching the source to an async I/O runtime.

-Therefore, we create two derived classes, namely the `SourceRunnerSync` that will run a blocking source, and the `SourceRunnerAsync`, which is responsible for running asynchronous sources.
+Therefore, we create two derived classes:
+- `BlockingSourceRunner`, where each instance will run a single blocking source.
+- `AsyncSourceRunner`, which is responsible for running an asynchronous source.

 For this reason, the former uniquely owns a thread, whereas the latter has shared ownership of an `AsyncSourceExecutor` that all asynchronous sources use to run on.
-The `AsyncSourceExecutor` should be created from the outside by a higher-level component and live for the entire duration of the worker.
+The `AsyncSourceExecutor` should be created from the outside by a higher-level component and live for the entire duration of the single node worker.
 The following diagram illustrates the interfaces.

 ```mermaid